thin-edge/thin-edge.io/design/thin-edge-actors-design.md

 * As no message can be sent without being understood by the recipient, we need a shared definition of IoT messages.
   * Consumers and producers of telemetry data must agree on what is telemetry data.
+    For that purpose, thin-edge provides an extension which defines core IoT data: measurements, events, alarms ...
 * However, we also expect the system to be extended by independent vendors, and thin-edge should not pre-defined all the messages that can be exchanged by actors.
   * A contributor should be able to define its own set of messages usable by others.